vams-skn/moon-prism-pixels/README.md

 ## Overview

-**Moon Prism Pixels** pays tribute to the iconic Sailor Guardians by offering fans and non-fans alike a chance to relive the early days of the web — complete with pixel art, animated GIFs, bright colors, and interactive sections.
+**Moon Prism Pixels** pays tribute to the iconic [Inner Senshi](https://sailormoon.fandom.com/wiki/Inner_Sailor_Guardians) by offering fans and non-fans alike a chance to relive the early days of the web — complete with pixel art, animated GIFs, bright colors, and interactive sections.

 Whether you’re a Moonie veteran or new to the world of Sailor Moon, this fansite promises a magical experience!